-Where choice is restricted and the consequences are a matter of what the mind considers to be survival, it is not consent.
+Where choice is restricted and the consequences are a matter of what the mind considers to be survival, it is not consensual.

 Consent, when it comes to sex, is talked about a great deal; by feminists, by law courts and (should be) by your parents.
 It’s not a simple matter, nor can it ever be since our journey through life is as complex as our experiences and conceptions.
 But its consequences are far reaching.
 If I disguise my age on my online dating profile, if I hide my true sexual inclination, or that I have a wife/husband or anything that might affect someone’s desire to date or go to bed with me, it takes away their power of consent.
 However, consent is usually considered as a matter between two parties specifically regarding sex.
 Person A gives their consent for Person B to do something.
 But actually consent – in terms of your life and the way you lead it – has very little to do others.